gnikyt/gnikyt.github.io/posts/2025-07-15-shopify-value-objects-go.md

 }

 // New creates a new GID from a value.
-// It supports int64, int, and string formats.
+// It supports int64, int, float64, float32, and string formats.
-// For strings, it expects the format "gid://shopify/Type/ID" or a
+// For strings, it accepts either full GID format "gid://shopify/Type/ID" or numeric string "123456789".
-// numeric "28282823332".
 // If the value is not recognized, it returns a zero value of the type.
 // It ignores errors in validation, for validation use NewValidated. func New[T Identifiers](val any) T {